-b.
+d.
 Retaliation

-Retaliation against any person making a complaint of Sexual Misconduct or against any person cooperating in the investigation of (including testifying as a witness to) any allegation of Sexual Misconduct should be reported promptly to the Dean of Students or designee (or in the case of imminent threat of serious bodily injury, to Police and Public Safety).
-Retaliation may result in disciplinary action independent of the sanction or interim measures imposed in response to the underlying allegations of Sexual Misconduct.
+Retaliation against any person making a complaint of Sexual Misconduct, Relationship Violence, and/or Stalking or against any person cooperating in the investigation of (including testifying as a witness to) any allegation of Sexual Misconduct, Relationship Violence, and/or Stalking is prohibited by this Title IX and this Policy.
+Any such retaliation should be reported promptly to the Dean of Students or designee (or in the case of imminent threat of serious bodily injury, to Police and Public Safety).
+Retaliation may result in disciplinary action independent of the sanction or interim measures imposed in response to the underlying allegations of Sexual Misconduct, Relationship Violence, and/or Stalking.